 (Plan, dig, compact base)

-Right before we were married, I had planned the design so literally right after we returned from our honeymoon, we broke ground.The goal was to dig the patio and pond, and get the initial base in place by the fall.
+With the design plan complete before our wedding, we literally broke ground right after returning from our honeymoon.
 Our idea was to let nature takes its course over the winter to help compact the base for us.
-It seems to have worked because nothing has heaved in the near-decade since it’s been completed.
+So the goal was to dig the patio and pond, and get the initial base in place by the Fall.
+It must have worked because nothing has heaved in the near-decade since it’s been completed.

-If you’ve read any of my previous posts, you’ll know that I’m a big proponent of laying out a design on computer.
-Since our travertine had multiple different sizes of stone and an established pattern, I wanted to be sure I laid every stone in the correct order.
+I’m a big proponent of laying out a design on computer.
+Since our travertine has multiple sizes of stone and a particular pattern, I wanted to lay every stone in the correct order.
 Back then I didn’t have any fancy graphic programs, so I scanned a picture of the drawing, imported it into powerpoint and completed the paver layout there.
 I don’t know why, but somehow it managed to work it out to scale.

 Back in the day, we didn’t have a laser level.
 So Hubs used an ancient method – a water level – to establish our grade.

-The picture below illustrates the extra width around the perimeter of our patio.
+The pictures above and below illustrate the extra width around the perimeter of our patio.
 When the base material extends beyond the perimeter of the patio, this stabilizes the edge and will allow you to install your edge restraints.

 Retaining the Edge